scottpcs/Agentopia/agentopia-summary.md

    - Configure deployment environments (staging, production)
    - Implement monitoring and logging for the backend server

+9. Integrate Additional AI Models:
+   - Add support for other AI providers (e.g., Anthropic, Google, Hugging Face)
+   - Implement a plugin system for easy integration of new AI models

+10. Implement Advanced Features:
+    - Add support for file uploads and processing
+    - Implement a system for handling structured data input/output
+    - Create a visual debugger for workflows

 ## Setup Instructions

 1. Clone the repository